top of page

 This project has solidified my belief that O3DE is an excellent tool for robotic simulations.
 Its ability to create photorealistic scenes that run efficiently is noteworthy.
 While in terms of photorealism, it may not surpass the capabilities of Unreal Engine 5, which stands in a class of its own, O3DE can readily compete with Unity, often yielding superior results—such as more effective shadow rendering and a more user-friendly diffuse probe grid, contributing to a high level of photorealism.

 A significant advantage is O3DE’s built-in ROS 2 support, simplifying the setup of the simulation environment.
 While it may take some time to configure everything correctly, the availability of examples and tutorials facilitates the process.
 An important highlight is O3DE’s open-source nature, coupled with a convenient Apache license.
-You do not have to worry, that one day you will wake up only to find out that the license fee for your favorite simulation platform has been doubled.
+You do not have to worry that one day, you will wake up only to find out that the license fee for your favorite simulation platform has been doubled.

 However, it’s essential to acknowledge certain drawbacks.
 O3DE, being less mature compared to Unreal Engine or Unity, may exhibit bugs and crashes, especially on Linux.
 I have experienced such things when working in Unreal and Unity, especially on Linux, but O3DE’s relative novelty may make such instances more frustrating.
 Fortunately, the project boasts an active community and adheres to a strict release cycle, consistently improving over time.